BorysLevytskyi/DeclarativeUnitTesting/Article.md

 AutoFixture is a good tool for generating entities "hydrated" with random attributes but the problem is in this randomness.
 I want my Entities to always be created in a correct state.
 This correct state might mean that a certain group of properties must be setup with values that agree with each other.
 You can do this with AutoFixture customizations, but once you start doing it you will understand that you're just using AutoFixture to kickoff generation and doing all the important stuff in your customization code.
 Besides, I want to have a fluent interface of chainable methods that are **not** per-property based.
 I'll tell you why later in this article.

 ## Create Entities using fluent syntax
 I'm a big fan of the Given-When-Then approach of structuring unit tests so I've been calling my facade class `Given` instead of `Create` in recent projects.
-I like my unit tests to sound the same as a plain english explanation of the test case.
+I like my unit tests to sound the same as a plain English explanation of the test case.

 ```C#
 // User Story test